-Enrollment Services offers a referral and placement service to students seeking employment on campus.
 Current job opportunities, as well as eligibility criteria for student employment, can be found on the links below.
+Other job opportunities may also be available by inquiring with departments directly.

 Students must complete the appropriate paperwork, including an I-9 form and a drug-free form through their University employer before beginning their employment.
 Students are paid biweekly at an hourly rate for the hours worked.
 Your work study employment award cannot be deducted from your term bill.